kananep/kananep/README.md

 - 👀 I’m interested in anything concering programming(python or any other), data science and analysis, machine learning,RedBlueTM, Linux, Parrot OS
 - 🌱 I’m currently learning Estate Management as a side education to broaden my knowledge level
 - 💞️ I’m looking to collaborate on project in the feild of Data Science and Analysis,CyberSecurity,machine learning,RedBlueTM, Linux, Parrot OS, programming
-- 📫 How to reach me ,you can reach me on my email kofiananepoku@gmail.com
+- 📫 How to reach me ,you can reach me on linkin, linkedin.com/in/kofi-poku-anane

 <!---